 Overall, Bodo on Iceberg simplifies data management for users substantially by supporting native Python (in addition to SQL).
 Bodo also eliminates the need for an involved setup process and parameter tuning to make sure data engineers and data scientists are solving business problems instead of fighting data infrastructure.

 We are excited to announce the availability of the first alpha version of the Bodo-Iceberg connector!
 It supports basic reading of Iceberg tables with automatic filter pushdown (doesn't support some features like making schema changes, tables with deleted rows, … yet).
-To give it a try, sign up for a free hosted trial of the Bodo Platform.
+See Bodo in action.

 To read an Iceberg table: